saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-17-saltstack-pillar-data-and-map-files.md

 }
 </pre>

 In this file, there are some devices and their management IP as well as some datacenters and their respective AS number.
-The files were added to the pillar using the following:
+The file was added to the pillar using the following YAML:

 <pre style="font-size:12px">
 base: